-You can also buy a home with a Redfin Agent.
-They provide the same general range of services as a traditional realtor, but, as with selling, expect less hands-on attention and support.
+You can also buy a home with Redfin agents.
+They provide the same general range of services as traditional realtors.
+But, as with selling, expect less hands-on attention and support.

-Buying with a Redfin Agent won't cost you anything — in real estate, the fee for the buyer's agent comes out of the seller's proceeds from the sale.
-However, there are a few savings opportunities to be aware of.
+Buying with Redfin won't cost you anything — in real estate, the fee for the buyer's agent comes out of the seller's proceeds from the sale.

-- If you sell and buy with Redfin, you’ll get back 0.5% of your listing fee, dropping you to an effective 1% rate
+However, if you sell and buy with Redfin, you get extra savings.
+You get back 0.5% of your listing fee, dropping the rate to an effective 1%.

 But it’s important to remember:

-- Redfin’s reviews will vary by location.
-For example, Redfin’s Seattle, WA office has a 4.3 average rating on Google, whereas its Houston, TX office has a 2.8.
+- Redfin’s reviews vary by location.
+For example, Redfin’s Seattle office has a 4.3 average rating on Google, whereas its Austin office has a 3.0.

-- The vast majority of reviews are on Redfin’s website, not third-party sites.
+- The vast majority of Redfin agent reviews are on Redfin’s website, not third-party sites.

 So what are people saying about working with Redfin?